 Michael Green is an associate professor of history in UNLV's Department of History.
 He earned his B.A. and M.A. at UNLV and his Ph.D. at Columbia University.
-He teaches history courses and advanced undergraduate seminars for UNLV’s Honors College on nineteenth-century America and on Nevada and Las Vegas.
+He teaches history courses on nineteenth-century America and on Nevada and Las Vegas, for the history department and the Honors College.

 Green is also active in writing and speaking in the community.
-He writes the "Politics" column and blog for Vegas Seven, "Nevada Yesterdays" for Nevada Humanities and KNPR, and "Inside the Beltway" and "Books" for a newsletter, Nevada’s Washington Watch.
+He writes "Nevada Yesterdays" for Nevada Humanities and KNPR, and "Inside the Beltway" for a newsletter, Nevada’s Washington Watch.
 He lives in Las Vegas, but not in Las Vegas (and he can explain why), with his wife, Deborah Young, former director of scholarship and tribute giving at UNLV, in a home owned by their two cats.

 Honors Courses taught: